 - Analysis and modeling of multiwavelength observations (radio to gamma-rays) of AGNs, particularly radio-loud AGNs

 As a postdoctoral fellow in the BH group you will take lead of investigating one of the research directions pursued by the group.
 Since the BH Group touches on a wide variety of implications, there is substantial freedom in the choice of project.
 There are opportunities to get involved in the Cherenkov Telescope Array (CTA) and Fermi LAT Collaborations, and in the mentoring of students.
 For an impression of the diversity of projects available, have a look at the PI’s website.
-The group is currently using the public (GR)MHD codes Pluto and HARM, different radiative transfer codes, and the Fermi ScienceTools and ctools for analysis of gamma-ray observations.
+The group is currently using the public (GR)MHD codes Pluto, HARM and the GPU-accelerated H-AMR, different radiative transfer codes, and the Fermi ScienceTools and ctools for analysis of gamma-ray observations.

 The Fellow and Supervisor will discuss together what best fits the interests and expertise of the fellow and what best strengthens the team.
 The BH group members closely interact with other groups in the department.
 You will also be strongly encouraged to start international collaborations and develop further skills that prepare you for more senior positions following this one.
 Teaching is not required, but there are possibilities if desired.

 Applicants must have a PhD in astrophysics or related field.
 Previous experience on one of the topics of the group is required.

 Please send one PDF file to rodrigo.nemmen [[at]] iag usp br including:

 - Cover letter indicating your preferred starting date.
 If you feel you can strengthen the BH group team in any other way, feel free to indicate that in your cover letter.

 - Curriculum vitae with publication list (please highlight your 2 most relevant papers)

 - Research statement, indicating highlights of your previous/current work or expertise (3 pages limit)